 - All members are voting members.

 - Simple majority vote establishes the decision.

-- The committee will meet once a year to discuss, review and revise the vision for public art and review needed updates to documentation, if any.
+- The committee will meet at least once a year to discuss, review and revise the vision for public art, and review needed updates to documentation, if any.

 IV.
 Public Art Funding